Trisdoan/How-to-have-a-balanced-work-life/README.md

 ## Check feature weight

-Last but not least, let's see which features affect our work life
+Last but not least, let's see which features affect our work life.
+These features were ranked based on their absolute coefficient values, meaning the top feature affects our work life balance the most.

 ```python
 reg_summary = pd.DataFrame(x.columns.values, columns = ["Features"])